wcrumb97/agwwz5e-content/README.md

 have basic functionality in Foundry.

 #### INFORMATIONAL ENTRIES
-The Informational Entries compendium contains journal entry documents that provide extended information for classes, subclasses, races, and, features.
+The Informational Entries compendium contains journal entry documents that provide extended information for classes, subclasses, races, and features.
 Each document in this compendium should be linked in the description of the class, subclass, race, or feature that it describes.

 ## ADDING NEW MATERIAL